-Contributions, which were received from donations and grants, are recognized as revenue when they are received or unconditionally promised.
+Contributions, which were received from donations and grants, are recognized as revenue at fair value when they are received or unconditionally promised.

 LIIF reports gifts of cash and other assets as restricted support if they are received with donor stipulations that limit the use of the donated assets.
-When a donor-stipulated time restriction ends or the purpose restriction is accomplished, temporarily restricted net assets are reclassified to unrestricted net assets and reported as net assets released from restrictions.
-Donor-restricted contributions, whose restrictions are met in the same reporting period as the contribution is recorded, are reported as temporarily restricted contributions and net assets released from restrictions in the same reporting period.
+When a donor-stipulated time restriction ends or the purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported as net assets released from restrictions.
+Donor-restricted contributions, whose restrictions are met in the same reporting period as the contribution is recorded, are reported as restricted contributions and net assets released from restrictions in the same reporting period.